The Australian government funds TENS pain relief in residential aged care

 In addition to pain relief, ActivBody is suitable for relaxation and circulation.

 Best practice TENS therapy for the elderly patient

-- If the skin is thin or fragile, take extra care when removing the pads from the body at the end of treatment
+If the skin is thin or fragile, take extra care when removing the gel pads from the body at the end of treatment

-- Leave the unit working for a minimum of one hour - longer if needed; some people really benefit from 3 or 4 hours of therapy
+Leave the unit working for a minimum of one hour - longer if needed; some people really benefit from longer treatment times

 Please phone us for a quote for wholesale purchase of ActivBody and replacement electrodes.